ko1h/Track-Suggester/README.md

 ## Technologies Used

-_This webpage uses HTML, CSS and also bootstrap._
+_This webpage uses HTML, CSS, Bootstrap, jquery 3.3.1 and JS._

 ### License